Commencement of Tree Clearing | Site Work, Fall 2013

 Palmer Motorsports Park (PMP) was conceived to be the "flagship" race track of the New England Region Sports Car Club of America (NER SCCA) which formed a track committee and LLC (NER Investments) to develop and operate the race track.

-In 2007, after professional review and public hearings, the Palmer Planning Board granted NER Investments a special permit.
-In 2008, an agreement with a developer led to subsequent changes: a revised track layout and the addition of a hotel, restaurant, private garages, and large visitor center, which the Palmer Planning Board approved in 2009.
+After professional review and public hearings, the Palmer Planning Board granted a special permit in December 2007.
+In 2008, an agreement with a pro racer/developer led to new site plan changes: a revised race track layout, hotel, restaurant, private garages and aBarkow Leibinger-designed business center, which were approved by the planning board in 2009.

 After the 2008 mortgage crisis, the project stalled.
 In late 2011, NER SCCA transferred ownership of the LLC and in 2013, after further site plan changes and Massachusetts (MEPA) permitting, a groundbreaking occurred, courtesy of J. Read Corporation.

 Despite various hurdles and setbacks, construction was completed and Whiskey Hill Raceway opened for racing in May 2015.

 PMP’s Whiskey Hill Raceway features a 2+ mile, 40-foot wide road course with over 190 feet of vertical elevation, 14 turns, and breathtaking vistas that extend from Pioneer Valley into Connecticut, New York, Vermont, and New Hampshire.
 Road & Track magazine has named PMP one of the top 10 racetracks to drive in North America.